matloff/Rdsm/README.md

 can be very helpful in this regard.
 Basically, they allow multiple terminal windows to share the same screen space.

-Methods for automating the process of setting up the windows, running e.g. **rthreadsJoin** in each one would be desirable.
+Methods for automating the process of setting up the windows, automatically running e.g. **rthreadsJoin** in each one, would be desirable.
 The above utilities can accomplish this by enabling us to have code running in one window write a specified string to another window.
 E.g. say we are in the shell of Window A. We can do, e.g.

 ``` bash
 screen -S WindowBScreen